simo1c/GateMeClass/manual/readme.md

 List of parameters

 ```
-reference             : Expression matrix of the reference annotated dataset
+reference             : Expression matrix of the reference annotated dataset, class = matrix, (mandatory)
-labels                : Labels of the reference dataset
+labels                : Labels of the reference dataset, class = character, (mandatory)
 RSS                   : RSS (Ranked Set Sampling).
 It is particularly advised in combination with GMM_parameterization = "V" to have a better resolution of the marker distribution, class = logical, default = T
 GMM_parameterization  : GMM (Gaussian-Mixture-Model) parameter: "V" (Varying) or "E" (Equal), class = character, default = "E"
 verbose               : Show output information, class = logical, default = T